JacobReynolds/PersonalWebsiteV1/README.md

 #JakeReynolds.co
 This is my personal website.
 From learning javascript to this first release in ~2 months.<br>
-Please email reyno511@umn.edu with any questions, comments, or concerns.
+Please email reyno511@umn.edu with any questions, comments, or concerns.<br>
+This website can be viewed <a href='http://jacobreynolds.github.io/MyAngularWebsite'>here</a>.
 #Design Decisions
 <h3>Task runners</h3>
 After looking at the page load time I decided to use grunt to concat all javascript files, and libraries.<br>